 Here's a list of upcoming Broadway shows

-that are now on sale, but have not yet started performances.AMELIE
+that are now on sale, but have not yet started performances.GETTIN' THE BAND BACK TOGETHER

 Here's another list (possibly incomplete, and always a work-in-progress) of upcoming Broadway shows

 that have venues reserved and opening dates scheduled, but are not yet on sale to the general public.BERNHARDT/HAMLET: Academy Award nominee and Golden Globe, Tony, and Olivier Award winner Janet McTeer stars in a new play set against the lavish, late 19th century production of Hamlet starring Sarah Bernhardt in her make-or-break role.
 Begins September 1st at Broadway's American Airlines Theatre.